Sheltering Arms Children and Family Services, Inc. Education Specialist, After School (PS 104) in Far Rockaway, New York

 Sheltering Arms Afterschool programs unlock student potential by providing a safe environment for them to develop away from the negative influences on their streets.
 Our unique combination of project-based learning, character development, and eye-opening opportunities puts at-risk children on the track to success.
 Learning comes to life with our hands on projects that enhance academic achievement.
 From book publishing to stock trading, students are putting their skills to work.
 Pre and Post exams ensure academic rigor in tutoring sessions and all Afterschool curricula.
 Our events and workshops provide gateways for parent involvement in children?s schooling, and a chance to bond with neighbors, teachers, and staff.
 Programming provides a safe space for children, as well as peace of mind to parents who work late to support their families.
 Our Afterschool clubs and trips also prepare youth to meet the future.
 A special emphasis on Science, Technology, Engineering, and Math (STEM) programs ensures students gain the technical skills and insights they need to lead as future urban planners, computer programmers, doctors, and more!

-Sheltering Arms is currently seeking Education Specialists for our After School Program in Far Rockaway (Queens) for the Fall 2019-20 school year.
+Sheltering Arms is currently seeking Education Specialists for our After School Program in Far Rockaway (Queens) for the Spring 2019-20 school year.
 The Education Specialists will ensure that the afterschool program utilizes the best practices in youth development and SONYC program site; will identify suitable program curricula; facilitate the development of lesson plans and codify learning goals and objectives for all program activities; research to ensure that the best tools which promote program effectiveness are available to staff; and, in collaboration with Program Director, ensure that program model is effective.
-This is a part time, seasonal position for our Fall Program, Monday-Friday, $20.50 per hour/ 9 hours per week, approx 2-6pm.
+This is a part time, seasonal position for our Spring Program, Monday-Friday, $20.50 per hour/ 9 hours per week, approx 2-6pm.

 Develops and implements program curriculum, and works with SONYC program staff to develop sequential learning goals and objectives for all activities